 Duration: 4 weeks

 The British School at Athens (BSA) is one of the one of the UK’s largest overseas humanities research institutes.
 It leads and facilitates research of international excellence in all disciplines pertaining to Greek lands, from fine art to archaeology and archaeometry and in all periods to modern times.
 The BSA is also host to a rich programme of lectures and public events in Athens and its residential community comprises researchers, academics and practitioners from across the UK, Greece and further afield at a variety of career stages and disciplines.
 Its position near the heart of Athens offers an ideal vantage point to engage with the rich culture and history of this metropolis.
-For more information on the BSA, see: https://www.bsa.ac.uk/
+For more information on the British School at Athens (BSA).

 This placement will work closely with and be mentored by staff from the BSA Library and Archive as well as other academic staff working on specific research projects (including historians, archaeologists and specialists).
-They will have the opportunity to engage with several ongoing research projects: e.g., records of early modern women travelers in Greece as seen through the BSA Archive, or investigating mobility in the ancient or premodern world.
+They will have the opportunity to engage with several ongoing research projects: e.g., records of early modern women travellers in Greece as seen through the BSA Archive, or investigating mobility in the ancient or pre-modern world.
 Both will result in exhibitions and public dissemination activities, to which the student may have the opportunity to contribute depending on the timing of the placement.

 The successful applicant will develop a wide range of skills broadly related to the humanities and social sciences, including: cataloguing, digitising and creating inventories of material; analysing and studying diverse documents and material culture; and working in the digital humanities across a range of data sets.
 Flexibility will be afforded to work across both ancient and early modern material applicable to a wide range of degrees in the School of Advanced Study.